Defense: Officer and Andre Hill interacted before shooting - WTMJ

 “In our conversations with our client, we have a timeline of what occurred and it’s been corroborated,” Collins told reporters outside the courtroom Friday.

-There were two more interactions between the two men before the white officer can be seen on bodycam footage shooting the Black man.
-When asked why Coy did not turn on his body camera at any point during those two to three interactions, Collins said it was because Coy was investigating what he thought at the time was a potential burglary.
+There were two more interactions between the two men before Coy can be seen on bodycam footage shooting Hill.
+When asked why Coy did not turn on his body camera at any point during those interactions, Collins said it was because Coy was investigating what he thought at the time was a potential burglary.

 As far as the $3 million bail, Collins said he plans to ask the judge to reconsider, calling the amount inappropriate in comparison to the bail set in the cases of other on-duty police killings in the past year.

-“Even the officer in the George Floyd case was given a $1 million bond and this case is nothing like that in any way, shape, or form,” Collins told reporters after the hearing.
+“Even the officer in the George Floyd case was given a $1 million bond and this case is nothing like that in any way, shape or form,” Collins said after the hearing.
 “Our client had a good faith basis to believe that the individual had a silver revolver and he responded.
 He’s done everything that’s been asked of him.
 And this $3 million bond is just what we feel inappropriate.”

 A $3 million bond seems unusually high compared to most Ohio murder bonds, which are typically set at $1 million, said Ric Simmons, an Ohio State University law professor.
 Factors such as the danger a defendant poses to the community or a history of not showing up in court could lead to higher bonds, he said.